 How to Add Bots in TF2

 Team Fortress 2 has been around for more than a decade.
 The game is free to play, and many still enjoy it with their friends.
-However, now and then, you don’t have enough players on a server and would like the game a bit more fun by adding bots.
-This article will show you how to add bots in TF2.
+However, now and then, you don’t have enough players on a server and would like the game to be a bit more fun by adding bots.

 How to Add Bots in TF2